paulstothard/seq_to_json/README.md

 ## Notes

-* GenBank and EMBL files containing one or more records are supported.
+* Supplied FASTA, GenBank, and EMBL files can contain multiple sequence records.
-* The `-s` option computes the sequence of each feature, using the supplied feature locations and the overall sequence.
+* For GenBank and EMBL files the `-s` option computes the sequence of each feature, using the supplied feature locations and the overall sequence.
 * The script exits with a non-zero exit code if the sequence length for a record cannot be determined or if other anomalies are detected.

+## Sample raw input

+## Sample raw output

+## Sample FASTA input

+## Sample FASTA output

-## Sample input
+## Sample GenBank input

 ```text
 LOCUS       AF177870                3123 bp    DNA     linear   INV 30-MAR-2006